John-Fries-J/GeneralPurpose-discord-bot/README.md

 * `/ping` - "Gets the ping of the bot"
 * `/user` - "Provides information about the user"
 * `/server` - "Provides information about the server"
 * `/avatar` - "Provides the users avatar or selected user"
+* `/help [Optionally can specify the command you want more detail on]` - "Provides a list of the commands the bot has."

 Ticket
 * `/ticket [embedMessageChannel] [supportRole] [ticketCategory]` - "Initiates the ticket system and sends the embed through."